Lithium Toxicity

 Practice Essentials

 Lithium is commonly used as maintenance treatment of bipolar disorder.
-Lithium poisoning occurs frequently, since it is used in a population at high risk for overdose.
-Furthermore, lithium has a relatively narrow therapeutic index that predisposes patients on lithium maintenance treatment to poisoning with relatively minor changes in medications or health status.[1]
+Toxicity occurs frequently, since this population is at high risk for overdose.
+Furthermore, lithium has a relatively narrow therapeutic index, so relatively minor changes in medications or health status can lead to toxicity.[1, 2]

 Clinically, the three main categories of lithium poisoning are as follows (see Presentation):